pop-os/ecs-disk-manager/README.md

 To source information about block devices, devices on the system are sourced from `/proc/partitions`, and then probed using bindings for `libblkid`, and supplemented with additional information from the kernel's `/sys/class/block` file system.
 LVM support is offered through the `lvmdbus1` DBus API.
 LUKS support is provided by bindings to `libcryptsetup`.
 These are all part of the scanning system.

+> Although currently Linux-specific, it is possible to add support for other operating systems.

 ### Entities and Components

 There are currently two types of entities in the world that may be encountered: **devices** and **volume groups**.
 Devices are any addressable device in the system, such as loopbacks, disks, partitions, and logical volumes.
 Volume groups are not directly addressable to the system; but have LVM physical volumes associated with them; and when activated, provide logical volumes as addressable devices in the system.